 Why was the Eiffel Tower built?

-The Eiffel Tower was built in 1889 for the International Exposition, which was a “World’s Fair” type event held in Paris that year to celebrate the 100th anniversary of the French Revolution.
-The intention was to create a monument that would be a symbol of progress in engineering and architecture, while also bringing people from around the world together in celebration.
+The Eiffel Tower was built in 1889 for the International Exposition, a “World’s Fair” type event held in Paris to celebrate the 100th anniversary of the French Revolution.
+The intention was to create a monument that would symbolize progress in engineering and architecture while also bringing people worldwide together in celebration.

 Gustave Eiffel and his team designed and constructed what is now known as one of the most iconic structures ever created — an iron lattice tower that stands more than 300 meters tall (the equivalent of 984 feet).
-To build it, they used more than 18,000 pieces of wrought iron beams connected with 2.5 million rivets!
+They used more than 18,000 wrought iron beams connected with 2.5 million rivets to build it!
 It took them two years to complete the project, with construction concluding just before the Expo opened its doors on May 6th, 1889.

 See Related: Things To in Paris on Bastille Day: A Comprehensive Guide